JacintoDesign/code100/README.md

 Had a meeting about project UI/UX and created a report on it.

 Day 100:
-Put UX findings into an actionable plan.
+I put the UX findings into an actionable plan.

+### Bonus Days to make up for days missed.

+Day 101:
+Dug into the code for the project and figured out how to tweak a few things.